SeeedDocument/Seeed-WiKi/docs/BeagleBone.md

 ## Product  List
 ---
-Here is the list of the BeagleBone Board you can find in the Seeed WiKi.
+Here is the list of the BeagleBone Boards you can find in the Seeed WiKi.
 The list will be constantly updated.

 - [Beagle Bone Green and Grove IoT Starter Kit Powered by AWS](/Beagle_Bone_Green_and_Grove_IoT_Starter_Kit_Powered_by_AWS/)
 - [BeagleBone Green](/BeagleBone_Green/)